fabiosoaresv/weather_sdk/README.md

 Make sure to replace `'your_api_key'` with your actual API key.

 ## API response
-The `get_weather_by_city` method returns the current temperature in Celsius for the specified city.
+The `get_weather_by_city_id` method returns the current temperatures in Celsius for the specified city.
 In case of an error, it raises a `WeatherSdk::Error` with a descriptive message.

 ## Contributing